American Art and U.S. Postage Stamps

 Kathryn McClintock

-*Kathryn McClintock has a master’s degree in art history from Penn State and taught the introduction to art course through Penn State Outreach for more than twenty years.
+Kathryn McClintock has a bachelor's degree in English and art history from UC Berkeley and a master’s degree in art history from Penn State.
+She taught the introduction to art course through Outreach for more than twenty years before retiring in 2018.